quaquel/EMAworkbench/docs/source/tutorial.rst

                        model_file=r'/FLUvensimV1dynamic.vpm')
                 ]

-In this case, we have chosen to have the policies implemented in seperate vensim files.
+In this case, we have chosen to have the policies implemented in separate vensim files.
 Policies require a name, and can take any other keyword arguments you like.
 If the keyword matches an attribute on the model object, it will be updated, so model_file is an attribute on the vensim model.
 When